ScrambledEggsOnToast/scrambledeggsontoast.github.io/_posts/2014-09-18-dabbling-computational-linguistics.md

 <center><img src="/public/assets/dendrogrammar.svg" style="padding: 1rem;" /></center>

 This is much easier to understand than the table, and even seems to show mostly reasonable results.
 For example, the three Englishes are all grouped tightly together (with US and Canadian English matching closest), as are the two Frenches, and Catalan and Valencian.
-There seem to be main groupings in the diagram vaguely aligning with West and East Europe.
+There seem to be main groupings in the diagram vaguely aligning with geography.

 One curve ball is Indonesian being linked with croatian and finnish, but we have to remember that this diagram is based on written language, specifically the Latin alphabet.
 Indonesian didn't have a writing system until the turn of the 20th century (created in fact by Dutch colonists), so this method may not give very meaningful results about Indonesian.